 The rapid rise of SASE has led to a lot of confusion.
 Here's how IT leaders can cut through the noise to find the best SASE solution for their organization.

-Soon after Gartner coined the term, vendors repositioned themselves to be a part of the SASE conversation.
-Each focused on components of SASE that played to their wheelhouses — web application firewalls, SD-WAN, cloud access security broker, etc.
+Soon after Gartner coined the term, vendors repositioned themselves to participate in the SASE conversation.
+Each focused on the components of SASE that played to their wheelhouses and may not\not have a robust solution.